dustinpfister/blog_posts/_posts/threejs-materials.md

 ctx.fillRect(0,0, canvas.width, canvas.height);
 ctx.drawImage(renderer.domElement, 0,0, canvas.width, canvas.height );
 ```

+When this is up and running the mesh with the material that is using THREE.NoBlending will not blend with the background as one might expect.
+This is true even thought transparency is set to true, and opacity is lower than one.
+However the material that is using the default THREE.NormalBlending, which is being made explicit here does blend with the background.
+So then it would seem that no blending means just simply that, the object will just render over whatever it it that is behind it, and this will always be the case, even if transparency is in effect.

 ## 8 - The Material loader, and other loader related concerns